CH(LEGAL) - PURCHASING AND ACQUISITION

 Gov't Code 791.011(d)–(f), (i)

-A district may agree with another local government, including a nonprofit corporation that is created and operated to provide one or more governmental functions and services, or with the state or a state agency, including the comptroller, to purchase goods and any services reasonably required for the installation, operation, or maintenance of the goods.
-This provision does not apply to services provided by firefighters, police officers, or emergency medical personnel.
-Gov't Code 791.025(b)
+The ESC may agree with another local government, including a nonprofit corporation that is created and operated to provide one or more governmental functions and services, or with the state or a state agency, including the comptroller, to purchase goods and services reasonably required for the installation, operation, or maintenance of the goods.
+Such an agreement may not, however, apply to services provided by firefighters, police officers, or emergency medical personnel.

-A district that uses the reverse auction procedure must include in the procedure a notice provision and other provisions necessary to produce a method of purchasing that is advantageous to the district and fair to vendors.
+An ESC that uses the reverse auction procedure must include in the procedure a notice provision and other provisions necessary to produce a method of purchasing that is advantageous to the ESC and fair to vendors.
 Local Gov't Code 271.906(b)

 Gov't Code 2155.062(d)